Pax-Newman/cliff/README.md

 # cliff
-File finding utility using CLIP
+File finding utility using [CLIP](https://github.com/openai/CLIP) to semantically search for both images and text.